anderkve/FYS3150/_sources/book/using_the_terminal/basics.md

 ## Command history

 The `history` command displays all commands you've executed recently.
-Combining it with `grep` and piping can be a useful to look for an old command:
+Combining it with `grep` and piping can be useful to look for an old command:

 ```sh
 history                    # Display the command history